AndreaGallina/Wikipedia-MapReduce/README.md

-The two lines of commented code found in the block starting at line 112 in file "DMProject.java" can be used to, respectively, save and load the lemmatized dataset, so as you don't have to recompute the lemmatization at each run.
+The two lines of commented code found in the block starting at line 112 in file "DMProject.java" can be used to, respectively, save and load the lemmatized dataset, so you do not have to recompute the lemmatization during each run.

-Note that line 113 should only be called on the first time you run the main along with lines 107 and 110: after the lemmatized pages have been saved, these three lines can be commented out, while line 114 can be uncommented.
+Note that line 113 should only be called the first time you run the main along with lines 107 and 110: after the lemmatized pages have been saved, these three lines can be commented out, while line 114 can be uncommented.